 Myomectomy is a surgical procedure to remove uterine fibroids.
 This procedure may preserve your uterus and your ability to have children.

-Have tests that your doctor has ordered.
+- Have tests that your health care provider has ordered.

-Arrange for a ride home after surgery.
+- Arrange for a ride home after surgery.

-Types of Myomectomy Procedures
+Types of myomectomy procedures

 A hysteroscope is inserted into the vagina.
-An electrical instrument is used to remove the fibroids from your uterus.
+An instrument is used to remove the fibroids from your uterus.